pencer-io/pencer-io.github.io/_posts/2020-05-27-ctf-thm-anthem.md

 ![article](/assets/images/2020-05-28-22-05-08.png)

-Googling the words from the song gets you to a Wikipedia page that reveals the name we are looking for.
+Searching the Internet for words from the song gets you to a Wikipedia page that reveals the name we are looking for.

 For Task 1 question 8 we are asked for the administrators email address.
 Reading the other article gives us the naming convention used for a different user: